A collection of short travel stories for a quick and (hopefully) entertaining read.

 Now there are some conversations in life you never really imagine yourself having.
 This was one of those conversations.

 Our truck was parked at a remote spot, high up in the Simien Mountains of Ethiopia.
-On our tour from Gondar to Addis Ababa we spent 3 nights in this beautiful region.
+On our tour from Gondar to Addis Ababa we spent 3 nights in this mountainous region.

-As a tour group hiking in the mountains we had to be accompanied by two guides and several guards/scouts.
+As a tour group hiking in the mountains it was necessary for us to be accompanied by two guides and several guards/scouts.
 This is a requirement by the Ethiopian Government to ensure visitors are protected from human or animal ambush.

 These guards came equipped with rather rusty, semi-automatic machine guns.
 I asked the most chatty of the guards, Mohammad, if the gun actually worked.
 He just laughed.